ikasanEIP/ikasan/ikasaneip/cli/shell/jar/Readme.md

 # Ikasan Command-Line Interface (CLI) Shell

 The Ikasan CLI Shell is a cross-platform client interface for IkasanESB.
-It can be used start, check, and stop Ikasan JVM processes for H2 and Integration Modules, either interactively or non-iteractively as part of an automated script in a sophisticated ALM / build system.
+It can be used to start, check, and stop Ikasan JVM processes for H2 and Integration Modules, either interactively or non-iteractively as part of an automated script in a sophisticated ALM / build system.

 ## Deploying Ikasan CLI Shell